agraef/ardour-lua/README.md

 # Ardour Lua Scripts

 Here are some Lua scripts I wrote for an Ardour course.
-These require a fairly recent Ardour version (tested with Ardour 7.4).
-At the time of this writing, the arpeggiator plugins (simple_arp.lua and barlow_arp.lua) need Ardour from git (7.4.291 or later), since they rely on the [new time_info data](https://discourse.ardour.org/t/lua-arpeggiator-plugin-anyone/108862) for dsp scripts.
+These require a fairly recent Ardour version (tested with Ardour 7.4 and 7.5).
+Note that the arpeggiator plugins (simple_arp.lua and barlow_arp.lua) need Ardour 7.5 or later, since they rely on the [new time_info data](https://discourse.ardour.org/t/lua-arpeggiator-plugin-anyone/108862) for dsp scripts.

 Documentation still needs to be written for the most part, so you'll have to take a look at the scripts themselves for further details.
 Below is a quick rundown of the scripts that are currently available.
 Please note that the action and dsp scripts can be found in corresponding subdirectories.